Lumeo

 • Build a theme at tweakcn, export the Tailwind v4 / CSS-variables form (OKLCH).

-• Paste its :root / .dark blocks into your app, loaded after lumeo.css.
+• Paste its :root / .dark blocks into your app, unlayered and loaded after lumeo.css.

-• Done.
-Colors, --radius, spacing, tracking, fonts and shadows all drive Lumeo 1:1 — Tailwind v4 reads them as variables.
-Only Lumeo's own status colors have no tweakcn source (see below).
+• Colors, --radius, --shadow-*, --spacing and --font-sans drive Lumeo 1:1 — Tailwind v4 reads them as variables. tweakcn's --tracking-* does not map (Lumeo reads different names — see caveats), and Lumeo's own status colors have no tweakcn source.
+Both keep Lumeo's defaults.

 How it works